nus-cs2103-AY2021S1/ip/docs/README.md

 ### Find tasks with a tag
 Find the tasks which tags match the given tag.

-`tag TAG` - Find the tasks in the task list that match the tag
+`tag TAG_NAME` - Find the tasks in the task list that match the tag

-Example of usage: `tags CS2030`
+Example of usage: `tag CS2030`

 Expected outcome:
 `Here are the tasks that matched your search:`